LYNCH·LLP

 What the data says.

-Adam M Queler maintains a pooled allowance rate of 63% across 320 decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-His record spans six art units: 2137, 2145, 2172, 2177, 2178, and 2179.
-Of 324 total applications, 200 were allowed and 120 abandoned.
-The allowance rate ranges from 63% to 65% across these art units, reflecting variation in the examiner's record within TC 2100.
+Adam M Queler has a pooled allowance rate of 63% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His record spans six art units within this technology center.
+The allowance rate ranges from 63% to 65% across these art units.
+This pooled figure represents the percentage of applications that were allowed among all decided applications—those that received either an allowance or abandonment—and does not include pending applications.
+The aggregate record describes past outcomes and is not a prediction of the outcome of any particular application.

 // HOW TO READ THESE NUMBERS